The best startup pitch deck ever built

 What does the perfect pitch deck look like?

-So we took the absolute best slides, put them together, and tried to build "the perfect deck".
+To answer that question, we took the absolute best slides out there, put them together, and tried to build "the best pitch deck ever".

-A pitch deck that no investor could pass.
+This is the pitch deck no investor could pass.

 Table of Contents

-The Kenjo Cover slide is minimalistic yet impactful: company name in bug, value prop in 2 lines, beautiful product screenshots.
+The Kenjo Cover slide is minimalistic yet impactful: company name in big, clear value proposition, beautiful product screenshots.
 No useless fluff like "Confidential", "Seed", or "January 2022".

 The design gives a clean, modern vibe, which fits the brand.